seanPruss/the-sneed-editor/README.md

 ### `treesitter.lua`

 Ensures parsers not covered by the imports are installed.
-Taken from exmaple.lua.
+Taken from `exmaple.lua`.

 ```lua
 return {